paulocanale/Design-Patterns/README.md

-# Patterns - Java Design Patterns
+# Design-Patterns - Java Design Patterns

-Welcome to the **Patterns** project!
+Welcome to the **Design-Patterns** project!
 This repository is a comprehensive collection of design pattern implementations in Java, crafted with an educational purpose.
 Design patterns are proven solutions to common problems in software development, providing a structured approach to building scalable, maintainable, and flexible applications.
 By following best practices and theoretical modeling, design patterns help developers tackle recurring challenges with reliable solutions.

 As a software engineer, I’ve developed these examples to offer a hands-on, didactic approach to understanding and applying design patterns in real-world scenarios.
 This project serves as a practical guide for anyone looking to deepen their understanding of Java design patterns, encapsulating both theoretical concepts and concrete implementations.